slav123/CodeIgniter-minify/README.md

 ###USING THE LIBRARY:

 ####Configure the library:
-All directories needs to be writeable.
+All directories needs to be writable.

 	// output path where the compiled files will be stored
     $config['assets_dir'] = 'assets/';